josebarbamontoya/fordham_bioinformatics/class_06/README.md

 * ## Reproducibility and organization in bioinformatics
 * ## Introduction to GitHub

-## Instructions to download the data manipulation and GitHub tutorial to the home directory:
+## Instructions to download the data manipulation and GitHub tutorials to the home directory:
 1.- Open the termial

 2.- Type `cd ~`